-Meets: 4th Thursday of each month at 6:00 P.M. at the Petaluma Arts Center, 210 Lakeville Street, Petaluma.
+Meets: 4th Thursday of each month at 6:00 P.M. in Council Chambers at City Hall, 11 English Street, Petaluma.

 The Public Art Committee reviews and approves public art applications and related materials for any public art project on public property or as part of a public construction project as defined in Chapter 19.6 of the Zoning Ordinance, and provides general oversight of the Public Art Program, its projects, and sites including, but not limited to: